sf-wdi-37/queues/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-Data structures are ways of organizing data that mimic real-world data movement.
-A queue is built to simulate any situation where people, tasks, or items get in a line and are addressed one by one in the order they arrived.
-They are addressed in a first in, first out basis.
+Data structures are ways of organizing data that model real-world information movement.
+A queue is built to simulate any situation where people, tasks, or items get in a line and are addressed one by one in the order they arrived; items are addressed in a first in, first out basis.
 This is important because it's extremely common in the real world.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->